HinesLab/MOCCal/README.md

 ## Instructions for running MOCCal (RawData)

 If you plan to use raw calibration files, you will need to install pnnl’s DEIMoS, version 1.3.2 (http://github.com/pnnl/deimos).
-After DEIMoS is set up, you can then run MOCCal_RawData.py in the DEIMoS virtual environment.
+After DEIMoS is set up, you can then run MOCCal_RawDT.py in the DEIMoS virtual environment.
 Data templates/examples are in the RawData folder.
-Raw data example files can be found in the RawData_ExampleData zip file at https://outlookuga-my.sharepoint.com/:f:/g/personal/kmh84885_uga_edu/Evrw4fZFIRNAsAEXZu7DqrABvW48aiGqHaXCUUVFy3iD8g?e=BUxa4s
+Raw data example files can be found in the RawDT_ExampleData zip file at https://outlookuga-my.sharepoint.com/:f:/g/personal/kmh84885_uga_edu/Evrw4fZFIRNAsAEXZu7DqrABvW48aiGqHaXCUUVFy3iD8g?e=BUxa4s

 ## Citing MOCCal